igorwaw/advent15/README.md

 Still simple.
 Some quick Python and it's done.
 Could be make faster, shorter etc., could be made in C, but I didn't bother, more interesting puzzles were waiting.

+#### Day 3: Perfectly Spherical Houses in a Vacuum

+For part 1 I wrote some quick and dirty code again.
+Part 2 was interesting: we now got 2 Santas and need to keep track of location and visited houses for them separately.
+So I decided to rewrite the code and do a solution more generic than required: I added class Santa to hold all the data and a list holding arbitrary number of Santas.

+#### Day 4: The Ideal Stocking Stuffer

+Same as day 2.